AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 As an administrator, apart from generating reports for your account, you can also generate and view reports for peer accounts that you have set.

-When you have established a peer account with another user, you can view the reports for that peer account from the **[!UICONTROL uicontrol Reports]** page.
-When you create a report, you find the **[!UICONTROL uicontrol Select Account]** field.
+When you have established a peer account with another user, you can view the reports for that peer account from the **[!UICONTROL Reports]** page.
+When you create a report, you find the **[!UICONTROL Select Account]** field.
 From the drop-down list, that lists all the peer account with which you are associated, select the account for which you want to view the shared reports.

 While creating a peer account, if the&nbsp;Share Catalog&nbsp;option had not been selected, you cannot view that peer account in this list.